langdon/summit-2015-lab-15812/labs/chapter5.md

         ...
         graph:
           - name: mariadb
-            source: "docker://projectatomic/mariadb-atomicapp"
+            source: "docker://mariadb-atomicapp"
         ...

 1. Copy the Wordpress kubernetes directory created in lab 4 into the `artifacts` directory.
-Since these are for the kubernetes providers we'll put them in a `kubernetes` sub-directory.
-This path will match the Nulecule template `- file:artifacts/kubernetes/` reference.
-All files in this directory will be deployed.
+Since these are for the kubernetes provider we'll put them in a `kubernetes` sub-directory.

         cp -R ~/workspace/wordpress/kubernetes ~/workspace/artifacts/.

+1. Add a path to each kubernetes file in the Nulecule file as a list of files to be deployed.

+            artifacts:
+              kubernetes:
+                - file://artifacts/kubernetes/wordpress-pod.yaml
+                - file://artifacts/kubernetes/wordpress-service.yaml

 #### Parameters